Flickdm/tianocore-wiki.github.io/UDK2010-Releases.md

 <td>

-<a href="EDK-II-Specifications" class="wikilink"
-title=" UDK2010 SR1 Build EDK II v1.22 specifications"> UDK2010 SR1
+[ UDK2010 SR1
-Build EDK II v1.22 specifications</a>
+Build EDK II v1.22 specifications](EDK-II-Specifications)

 These documents describe the EDKII build information for the following (Build, DEC, DSC, FDF and INF) file formats and it contains the Errata